 Greater Sunraysia Pest Free Area

 The Greater Sunraysia Pest Free Area (PFA) was established to protect fruit production areas along the Murray River from Queensland fruit fly.
-Do not take fruit or fruiting vegetables (including capsicum, chilli, tomato and eggplant) into the PFA.
+You need to apply for a permit to take fresh fruit or fruiting vegetables (including capsicum, chilli, tomato and eggplant) into the PFA.
+To apply for a permit contact email@example.com.
+Note that cooked, canned, freeze-dried, dehydrated or sliced fruit & vegetables (eg salad or fruit salad) can enter the PFA with no additional requirements.
 Fruit disposal bins are in place in the PFA and quarantine roadblocks may operate in this zone.
 Signs on major roads indicate when you are entering this area.

 Phylloxera Control Areas

 Control areas have been established in Victoria to prevent the spread of the grapevine pest phylloxera.
 Signs on major roads indicate when you are entering a Phylloxera Exclusion Zone or leaving a Phylloxera Infested Zone, and that restrictions on the movement of grapevines exist for each zone.

 Potato Plant Protection Districts (PPDs) are established around some Victorian seed potato production regions in order to reduce biosecurity threats.
 Signs on major roads indicate when you are entering a PPD and what restrictions on potato movement apply.

 Toolangi Plant Protection District